bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+> A p-value is the probability of obtaining a result at least as extreme as the one we obtained, if the null hypothesis (and all other modeling assumptions) were really true.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is Alpha in the context of p-Value?
 > Statisticians frown on the practice of leaving it to the researcher’s discretion to determine whether a result is “too unusual” to happen by chance.
 Rather, a threshold is specified in advance, as in “more extreme than 5% of the chance (null hypothesis)results”; this threshold is known as alpha.
 Typical alpha levels are 5% and 1%.
 Any chosen level is an arbitrary decision—there is nothing about the process that will guarantee correct decisions x% of the time.
 This is because the probability question being answered is not “What is the probability that this happened by chance?” but rather “Given a chance model, what is the probability of a result this extreme?”
 We then deduce backward about the appropriateness of the chance model, but that judgment does not carry a probability.
 This point has been the subject of much confusion.

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What is Statistical Significance?
+> The idea of statistical significance is straightforward: if a p-value is sufficiently small, then we say the results are statistically significant.

+> To perform a statistical significance test, follow these steps: (1) Define a question in terms of a null hypothesis we want to test; (2) Generate a sampling distribution of this test statistic, where the null hypothesis is true; (3) erify whether the observed statistic lies in one of the tails of this distribution and summarize this observation through a p-value: the probability, if the null hypothesis is true, of observing such an extreme statistic; (4) It is necessary to carefully define ‘extreme’—if, for instance, very large values, both positive and negative, of the test statistic are considered incompatible with the null hypothesis, then the p-value should account for that; (5) Declare the result with statistical significance if the p-value lies below some critical threshold.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

+### What is the Student's t-test?
+> The t-value, also known as the t-test, is an important focus of attention, since it is the link that tells us whether the association between an explanatory variable and the response has statistical significance.
+The t-value is simply the estimate divided by the standard error, and so it can be interpreted as the distance of the estimate from 0, measured in standard errors.
+Given a t-value and the sample size, the software can provide an exact p-value; for large samples, t-values greater than 2 or less than –2 correspond to p < 0.05, although these thresholds are higher for smaller sample sizes.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is z-Score?
 > The result of standardizing an individual data point.
 Standardize means subtracting the mean and dividing by the standard deviation.